gatling/gatling/src/docs/content/reference/install/cloud/private-locations/gcp/installation/index.md

 If the instance is stopped, it can be maintained in an operational state by setting debug.keep-load-generator-alive to true in the location configuration.
 **However, remember to delete it manually when no longer needed.**

+## Deploy infrastructure using Terraform {#terraform}

+Gatling provides Terraform modules to set up AWS infrastructure for Private Locations.
+One module specifies the load generator location(s), and the second module deploys the control plane.
+To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/tree/main/terraform/examples/GCP-private-location)